The story of Mary

 For many years, they preached the good news to their fellow Jews trying to get them to understand the promise of God has been fulfilled, before finally being persuaded by Paul and others that the gospel was meant for gentiles too.
 To use a term coined in scholarship, Mary was a Jewish Christian—the earliest kind of Christian there was.
 This was before Christianity split off from the synagogue.
 She was never a Roman Christian, never a gentile at all.

 Mary, a Peasant Woman

 Mary lived in a Mediterranean rural village, Nazareth, whose population consisted largely of peasants working the land and craftsmen who served their basic needs.
 Married to the local carpenter, she took care of the household.
 Now how many children were in that household?
 Well, her firstborn son, Jesus, obviously lived there, but we also read in Mark’s Gospel that the mother and the brothers and the sisters lived together in Nazareth.
 And these brothers are named in Chapter Six: James, Joses, Judas and Simon.
 His sisters Mark leaves unnamed, as typically happened with groups of women in the New Testament.

-The apocryphal gospels explain that these are Joseph’s children by previous marriage.
 But however many were in the household, we would know that in her setting, her days would ordinarily be taken up with the hard, unrecompensed work of women of all ages: to feed and clothe and nurture her growing household.
 Like other village women of her day, she was probably unlettered, illiterate.